 Nneoma’s heart fell.
 She smiled.
 A smile that wasn’t genuine at all.
 It almost seemed like a grin.
 A forced grin.

 “Amen.
-It will Nneoma.”
-Editi held her hands.
+It will Nneoma,” Editi held her hands.
 “I will tell you what I did.”
-She held her hands and sat her down on the verandah pavement.
+She held her hands and sat her down on the veranda.
 Nneoma’s eyes had started becoming teary.

 When everywhere was quiet, and all they could hear was the loud exciting screams from Jackson and Akwang who seemed to get along so well; Editi held her hands and said in soft whispers, “I allowed myself.
-I took out anxiety off my mind and I made love to my husband without being desperate to be pregnant.”
-She said a forced smile, her face was as if she wanted to cry.
+I took anxiety off my mind and I made love to my husband without being desperate to be pregnant,” she said a forced smile, her face was as if she wanted to cry.

 Nneoma nodded.
 She wondered if Editi saw the coldness.
 She couldn’t fake being happy.
 It was obvious she was sad.

 “My husband makes love so well, I took advantage of that and allowed myself to be used by him.”